Ray Russell (writer): Writing career

 Russell's first novel was The Case Against Satan (1962), about a young girl possessed by a demon.
 It was published almost a decade before a more famous novel with a similar plot, The Exorcist by William Peter Blatty.
 Darrell Schweitzer described The Case Against Satan as "a Catholic Turn of the Screw" and said the novel "succeeded brilliantly" in making the concept of the Devil frightening to modern readers.

 In the 1950s, Russell began working for Playboy magazine as a fiction editor.
 In this capacity Russell published a large amount of science fiction, fantasy and horror in the magazine; Russell also encouraged and promoted the fiction of Charles Beaumont.
 He also contributed to the Paris Review.

 In 1961, Russell wrote his first screenplay, Mr. Sardonicus—based on his own short story—for director William Castle.
 He would write several other screenplays over the next five years, including Zotz!
 (1962), also for Castle.
 For Roger Corman he wrote the screenplays for The Premature Burial (1962) and X (1963)—the former of which was based on the Edgar Allan Poe short story.
 In 1976, he published Incubus, a horror novel about a creature raping and murdering young women in a small town.
 He would adapt the novel for the 1982 film of the same name, directed by John Hough and starring John Cassavetes.

 Death

 Russell died of complications resulting from a stroke at a nursing home in Los Angeles, California on March 15, 1999.
 He was survived by his wife, Ada Szczepanski, and their two children.

 Accolades

-In 1991 Russell received the World Fantasy Award for Lifetime Achievement.
+In 1991 Russell received the World Fantasy Award for Lifetime Achievement and in 1992 he was presented the Bram Stoker Award for Lifetime Achievement.